Skip to main content

 Provide an array of Telegram user IDs to restrict access:

-const telegramService = new TelegramBotService({
+const telegramService = new TelegramBotService(app, {

 botToken: process.env.TELEGRAM_BOT_TOKEN!,